Humid temperate climate: Subtropical highland climate (Cfb, Cwb, Cwc)

 The subtropical highland climate is the low-latitude variation of the oceanic climate.
 This relatively consistent temperature and rainfall is caused by the location of this climate at up to 2500 m altitude.
 It is mainly found in the highlands of Andes, Central America and New Guinea.

 Subpolar oceanic climate (Cfc)

 The subpolar oceanic climate is located in high latitudes, at the border between the oceanic climate and polar climate.
-This climate has cold summers and the vegetation of subpolar forests.
+This climate has cool and short summers, with 1 to 3 months having a mean monthly temperature above 10 C. The vegetation of subpolar forests.